pchemguy/SQLite-ICU-MinGW/stdcall.md

 permalink: /stdcall
 ---

 There are several ways to connect to SQLite from VBA.
 The simplest way probably is to use the [SQLite ODBC][] driver and connect via the [ADODB][] library.
 At the same time, the VBA code can call dll routines directly.
-While the x64 version of the dll should be usable for this purpose [as is][x64 convention], the x32 version must follow the [STDCALL][]/WINAPI [ABI][] calling [convention][calling convention].
+While the x64 version of the dll should be usable for this purpose [as built][x64 convention], the x32 version must follow the [STDCALL][]/WINAPI [ABI][] calling [convention][calling convention].

 The official SQLite binaries follow the CDECL convention, but Windows distribution includes a suitable (at least in theory) SQLite copy, winsqlite3.dll.
 [Rene Nyffenegger][] published a basic [winsqlite3.dll][] example, illustrating this approach.
 Alternatively, a C-based dll adapter can translate CDECL to STDCALL, making it possible to use the current official SQLite release.
 [SQLiteForExcel][] developed a dll adapter for the official SQLite binaries, and its [fork][cSQLiteForExcel] demonstrates a refactored version employing a VBA class.

-A third approach relies on a custom-built STDCALL version of the library, and it provides the most flexibility.
-I could produce a usable STDCALL build using the MinGW toolchain, so I decided to use another SQLite-supported Windows toolchain, MSVC, for this purpose.
+The most flexible approach relies on a custom-built STDCALL version of the library.
+I could not produce a usable STDCALL build using the MinGW toolchain (I could build it but not load it), so I decided to use another SQLite-supported Windows toolchain, MSVC, for this purpose.

-The [sqlite_MSVC_Cpp_Build_Tools.bat][SQLite MSVC] script placed in an empty writable directory and executed from an MSVCx32 shell builds a working SQLite x32/STDCALL.
-However, I could not load the ICU-enabled SQLite build in VBA6 initially.
+The [sqlite_MSVC_Cpp_Build_Tools.ext.bat][SQLite MSVC] script, placed in an empty writable directory and executed from an MSVCx32 shell, builds a working SQLite x32/STDCALL.
+Initially, I could not load an ICU-enabled build in VBA6.
 It turned out that, for some reason, Windows failed to resolve and load ICU dependencies automatically.
 After I had added the LoadLibrary calls loading individual ICU libraries explicitly in order of dependency (icudtXX.dll, icuucXX.dll, icuinXX.dll, icuioXX.dll, icutuXX.dll, sqlite3.dll), sqlite3.dll loaded successfully.
-Curiously, when compiled with MinGW, the library loads without any issues, with all dependencies being automatically loaded as expected (a more recently recompiled version has exhibited the same problem, however).
+(I have automated the loading process in VBA in a [separate project][DllTools].)
+Curiously, the x64 version compiled with MinGW did not exhibit this dependency resolution issue; however, a more recently compiled version using a newer ICU library has also become affected.

 <!-- References -->